KarnerTh/mermerd/readme.md

 </ul>

 ## Installation
+`go install github.com/KarnerTh/mermerd@latest`

+or

-Just head over to the [Releases](https://github.com/KarnerTh/mermerd/releases) page and download the right executable for your operating system.
+just head over to the [Releases](https://github.com/KarnerTh/mermerd/releases) page and download the right executable for your operating system.
 To be able to use it globally on your system, add the executable to your path.

 ## Features